noahehall/theBookOfNoah/0current/aws/rds.md

       - user defined VPC: must be created before you setup the DB instance
         - create a VPC security group that authorizes connections from the app/service to RDS db instance
         - configure the VPC to host DB instances
-          - atleats 2 subnets each in distinct availablity zones
+          - atleast 2 subnets each in distinct availablity zones
+        - specify a DB subnet group  that defines which subnets in that VPC can be used by the DB instance